Spanish military conspiracy of 1936: Background

-Throughout most of the 19th century the army acted as an arbiter in political conflicts, with decisive role in coups, risings or civil wars.
-Beginning of the Restoration regime, established in the mid-1870s, commenced the period of stabilization, with the military driven out of politics.
-However, since the early 20th century the system was decreasingly capable of dealing with new challenges, and the voice of the army was beginning to be heard anew.
+Throughout most of the 19th century the army acted as an arbiter in political conflicts, with a decisive role in coups, risings and civil wars.
+The beginning of the Restoration regime, established in the mid-1870s, commenced a period of stabilization, with the military driven out of politics.
+However, since the early 20th century, the system was decreasingly capable of dealing with new challenges, and the voice of the army was beginning to be heard again.
 The 1923 coup of general Miguel Primo de Rivera was praetorian in character; the 6-year-long military dictatorship successfully tackled key immediate problems, but it failed to re-define the regime.
 Primo acknowledged defeat and stepped down in 1930, but no new solution within the format of liberal democracy has been found and the monarchy collapsed in 1931.

-The military greeted the advent of the Republic with little enthusiasm, but with no particular hostility.
-The officer corps was generally monarchist rather than republican and conservative rather than progressist, but following last years of Primo dictatorship, which had compromised and discredited the army, most military men preferred to stay clear of politics.
+The military greeted the advent of the Republic with little enthusiasm, but no particular hostility.
+The officer corps was generally monarchist rather than republican and conservative rather than progressive, but following last years of Primo dictatorship, which had compromised and discredited the army, most military men preferred to stay clear of politics.
 It was only when the new regime started to target the army for serious reform that voices of dissent started to be heard.
-A series of reforms, introduced since 1931, were aimed at scaling down the overgrown officer corps, structural reform and bringing the armed forces firmly under the civilian control.
-This proved fertile soil for growth of corporative disenchantment and loose conspiracy by a minor fraction of the officer corps, which produced the politically vague 1932 coup known as Sanjurjada, defeated easily in slightly more than 24 hours.
+A series of reforms, introduced since 1931, were aimed at scaling down the overgrown officer corps, structural reform, and bringing the armed forces firmly under the civilian control.
+This proved to make way for the growth of corporative disenchantment and for loose conspiracy by a minor fraction of the officer corps, which produced the politically vague 1932 coup known as Sanjurjada, defeated easily in about 24 hours.

 In 1933-1935 the army did not play a protagonist role in politics, except that in October 1934 it was engaged in defending the constitutional republican regime against a localized revolution staged by Anarchist, Socialist and Catalanist groupings; combat involved much bloodshed and massive repression followed.
-It was merely single military men – usually retired or without assignment – that took part in anti-Republican plots engineered by some right-wing political movements, especially the Carlists.
-A semi-official structure, Unión Militar Española, emerged in the early 1930s and grouped a minoritarian, yet significant group of officers, especially at junior and mid-rank positions; it was flavored by right-wing sympathies but initially it did not assume a clearly anti-Republican format and remained sort of a corporative organization.
+It was mostly individual military men – usually retired or without assignment – that took part in anti-Republican plots engineered by some right-wing political movements, especially the Carlists.
+A semi-official structure, Unión Militar Española, emerged in the early 1930s and grouped a minoritarian, yet significant group of officers, especially at junior and mid-rank positions; it was flavored by right-wing sympathies but initially it did not assume a clearly anti-Republican format, and it remained as sort of a corporative organization.